takanakahiko/tasks-on-bar/README.md

 # tasks-on-bar
 This is a google tasks application on mac.
-This position is